Welcome to British Expats Abroad

 8. #37

-Hoff to Oz's Avatar
+Hoff to Oz

 Australia had a downturn last year and cut back on immigration................... because they are in charge of their own country and when things got tough they took action, but whatever they did it worked because............. they never went into recession.
 What happens to Australia in the future is unpredictable, but currently things are going well there, i'm not saying it is perfect, i know its not as easy as............ just migrating there and you will walk into a good well paid job, but with just 5% unemployed, its sure better there than most other countries in the world at present.